Arwed Messmer: Life and work

-Messmer was born in 1964 in Schopfheim in the district of Lörrach, Germany.
+Messmer was born in 1964 in Schopfheim in the district of Lörrach, West Germany.
 He moved to Berlin in 1991.

 His work over the course of 25 years has dealt with issues surrounding German post-war history.
-For the latter 10 years he has worked primarily with utilitarian images produced by the state, that he has found in a number of archives.
+For the latter 10 years he has worked primarily with utilitarian images produced by the state, which he has found in a number of archives.

-In 1994 and 1995 Messmer made a series called "Potsdamer Platz, Anno Zero" (Potsdamer Platz, Year Zero).
+In 1994 and 1995 Messmer made a series called Potsdamer Platz, Anno Zero.
 Potsdamer Platz was an important public square and traffic intersection in the centre of Berlin that was totally destroyed during World War II and then left desolate during the Cold War era when the Berlin Wall bisected its former location.
 Messmer's series is concerned with this period, before it became the site of major redevelopment projects.

 Messmer's 2014 book Reenactments MfS uses photographs of re-enactments of escape attempts across the Berlin Wall, and crime-scene exhibits, sourced from the Stasi Records Agency.
 The images were made in the course of crime investigations by the Ministry for State Security (MfS), commonly known as the Stasi, the official state security service of the German Democratic Republic (East Germany).
 Re-enactments were "often restaged with participation by the actual escapee after they were caught".
 Messmer provides new contexts for the photographs and removes their captions.
 The book also includes Messmer's "Revisited Places" series of photographs that he made in 2014.